1974–75 Luton Town F.C. season: January-March

-A draw with Chelsea meant that Luton came off the foot of the table, but it was followed by defeat in the FA Cup to Birmingham City.
-A disappointing home loss at the hands of Burnley sent Luton straight back to the bottom of the league, and put them six points behind 19th placed Chelsea.
+A draw with Chelsea meant that Luton came off the foot of the table, but defeat at Burnley sent them straight back to the bottom, six points behind 19th placed Chelsea.
 A draw at Sheffield United, followed by a victory over Newcastle United and another draw with Stoke City, saw Luton come within four points of survival.
 A 3-1 defeat at Everton on 25 February resulted in no further ground being made up.

 Two more straight defeats followed, and the gap remained four points.
 Luton then won three matches on the trot, against Carlisle, Leeds and Arsenal, to be only two points behind Chelsea.
 The team were brought back down to earth sharply towards the end of March by a 5-0 annihilation at Derby County and a 5-2 defeat at Wolverhampton Wanderers - these put Luton back down to 21st, though still only three points behind Leicester City in 19th.